Photon-Mediated Hybridization and Dissipative Transport in a Cavity-QED Ring-Acceptor Architecture: Conclusion

-In conclusion, we have investigated the effects of dephasing and disorder on the large transfer efficiency for the artificial LH1-RC system.
+In conclusion, we have investigated the effects of dephasing and disorder on the large transfer efficiency for the artificial ring-acceptor system.
 The conditions that lead to large transfer efficiencies occur on-resonance with negligible effect of intra-ring coupling disorder.
 Photon-ring disorder creates extra dissipative channels in the system due to the coupling of dissipative decoupled ring modes to the photon.
 However increasing the intra-ring coupling reduces the effect of the dissipative decoupled modes on the transfer efficiency.
-Dephasing enhances the transfer efficiency far away from resonance, but has a negligible effect on the transfer efficiency close to resonance.\cb The numerical trends reported here follow naturally from a minimal $V$-system mechanism—two donor superpositions feeding a single acceptor/sink—obtained either by truncating the ring to a representative donor dimer $(A,B)$ plus the acceptor $C$ (with bright/dark superpositions $|\pm\rangle$), or by coarse-graining the full ring into a \emph{bright} collective state $|B_0\rangle$, an effective \emph{dark} state $|D\rangle$, and the acceptor $C$.
-In both viewpoints, only the bright channel couples directly to the acceptor, while the dark channel is decoupled in the symmetric, noise-free limit; moderate dephasing mixes dark back into bright (ENAQT), and static asymmetries or disorder inject amplitude into dark, opening loss channels.
+Dephasing enhances the transfer efficiency far away from resonance, but has a negligible effect on the transfer efficiency close to resonance.

+\cb The numerical trends reported here follow naturally from a minimal $V$-system mechanism—two donor superpositions feeding a single acceptor/sink—obtained either by truncating the ring to a representative donor dimer $(A,B)$ plus the acceptor $C$ (with bright/dark superpositions $|\pm\rangle$), or by coarse-graining the full ring into a \emph{bright} collective state $|B_0\rangle$, an effective \emph{dark} state $|D\rangle$, and the acceptor $C$.
+In both viewpoints, only the bright channel couples directly to the acceptor, while the dark channel is decoupled in the symmetric, noise-free limit; moderate dephasing mixes dark back into bright, and static asymmetries or disorder inject amplitude into dark, opening loss channels.
 This is exactly the mechanism we observe in the full ring simulations with dissipation and disorder.
 In the ordered system a symmetric optical drive excites the bright channel exclusively, yielding a near-unity transfer efficiency on resonance.
 Adding dephasing reduces coherent selectivity and mixes population into lossy dark pathways, narrowing and slightly lowering the peak.
 In the $V$-model this corresponds to conduction through $|+\rangle\!\leftrightarrow C$ while $|-\rangle$ traps unless mixed by noise.
 Far from resonance, purely coherent dynamics suppress transfer; moderate dephasing breaks destructive interference and restores flow to the acceptor, producing the non-monotonic efficiency versus dephasing (a dip then recovery) that we report.
-This is the canonical ENAQT behavior of the $V$-system.